CRWP Members

 Sunrise Water Authority Logo

-The Sunrise Water Authority was formed November 9, 2000, when the Mt.
-Scott Water District and the Damascus Water District merged.
-Sunrise Water Authority currently serves a population of approximately 45,000 through 10,023 service connections in the Happy Valley/Damascus area.
-Sunrise’s system is composed of 170 miles of pipe and 12 reservoirs with a total combined capacity of 14.7 million gallons.
-Water supplied to their customers is a combination of groundwater drawn from 6 wells located within Sunrise’s boundaries and surface water drawn from the Clackamas River.
-Sunrise Water Authority is co-owner of the North Clackamas County Water Commission water treatment plant.
+The Sunrise Water Authority was formed in 2000 as part of a merger between the former Mt.
+Scott and Damascus Water Districts.
+Sunrise Water Authority is governed by a seven-member elected Board and currently serves a population of approximately 53,000 through 17,500 service connections located throughout the City of Happy and surrounding areas of unincorporated Clackamas County.
+Sunrise’s system is composed of 260 miles of pipe and 13 reservoirs with a total combined capacity of 23.6 million gallons.
+Water supplied to their customers is derived principally from the Clackamas River via its ownership in the North Clackamas County Water Commission and through wholesale purchases from the Clackamas River Water District, with supplemental peak demand supplies from several area wells.
 For more information about Sunrise visit here.

 *South Fork Water Board (City of Oregon City and City of West Linn)